 Taylor Halverson

-Private Sector Manager
+Private Sector Outreach & Partnerships Manager

 Taylor is the Private Sector Outreach & Partnerships Manager at Rewiring America focusing on recruitment, engagement, and strategy for the CEOs for Electrification Coalition.
 Taylor joins RA from Arcadia, a clean tech company where she helped launch and scale the commercial community solar line of business, personally subscribing over 60 MW of community solar capacity.
 Prior to Arcadia, she spent four years building strategic partnerships with Fortune 500 companies to promote health, wellness, and sustainability in K-12 classrooms.
 She started her career working for US Senator Kirsten Gillibrand in Washington, DC.